-In connection with the restatement, our management reassessed the effectiveness of our disclosure controls and procedures for the periods affected by the restatement.
-As a result of that reassessment, we determined that our disclosure controls and procedures for such periods were not effective with respect to the classification of the Company's warrants as components of equity instead of as derivative liabilities.
-For more information, see "Part II, Item 9A.
-Controls and Procedures" included in this Annual Report on Form 10-K.
+Our management has concluded that a material weakness remains in the Company's internal control over financial reporting and that the Company's disclosure controls and procedures were not effective.
+As a result of that reassessment, we determined that our disclosure controls and procedures for such periods were not effective with respect to the proper accounting and classification of complex financial instruments.
+For more information, see Item 9A included in this Annual Report on Form 10-K/A.

-We have not amended our previously filed Quarterly Report on Form 10-Q for the period affected by the restatement.
-The financial information that has been previously filed or otherwise reported for these periods is superseded by the information in this Amendment No. 1, and the financial statements and related financial information contained in such previously filed reports should no longer be relied upon.
+We have not amended our previously filed Quarterly Report on Form 10-Qs for the periods affected by the restatement.
+The financial information that has been previously filed or otherwise reported for these periods is superseded by the information in this Amendment No. 2, and the financial statements and related financial information contained in such previously filed reports should no longer be relied upon.